MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

 \subsection{Event-Related Experiments}

 In the simulation framework proposed in this section we did not insist on a specific type of EEG/MEG measurements.
 In particular, the proposed framework is applicable to all types of EEG/MEG measurements, including event-related EEG/MEG experiments, where one may be interested in reconstructing activity which is evoked (phase-locked) or induced (non-phase locked) to the stimulus.
 In such experiments, we usually have stationarity in the covariance, but not in the mean \cite{Moiseev2011}, due to presence of both evoked and induced part of the brain response to the stimuli \cite{David2006}.
-Then, if one is interested in reconstruction of evoked (phase-locked) response, we recommend to use the filter minimizing directly the power of reconstructed noise, i.e., filter of the form (\ref{sl3}) if presence of interference is assumed, or of the form (\ref{sl3_free}) if the interference-free model is assumed.
-On the other hand, if one is interested in reconstruction of induced (non-phase-locked) response, one may simply subtract the phase-locked activity beforehand, see, e.g., \cite{Hui2010}.
+Then, if one is interested in reconstruction of evoked (phase-locked) response, we recommend to use the filter minimizing directly the power of reconstructed noise, i.e., the filter defined in (\ref{sl3}), if presence of interference is assumed.
+If the interference-free model is considered, then we recommend the filter in (\ref{sl3_free}).
+On the other hand, if reconstruction of induced (non-phase-locked) response is of interest, one may simply subtract the phase-locked activity beforehand (see, e.g., \cite{Hui2010}).